bjcai-phys/bjcai-phys.github.io/_pages/pubs.md

 ![](https://bjcai-phys.github.io/images/w-SRCEsym.png){:width="100%"}

-### Selected Work: Role of High-momentum Nucleons in Neutron Star Equation of State and Mass Limit
+### Role of High-momentum Nucleons in Neutron Star Equation of State and Mass Limit

 Short-range nucleon-nucleon correlations strongly modify the single-nucleon momentum distribution in neutron-rich matter, creating a high-momentum tail that significantly impacts the equation of state.
 Incorporating these effects into a nonlinear relativistic mean field model reveals important consequences for neutron stars.
 The high-momentum nucleons increase the kinetic pressure at densities above nuclear saturation, which in turn enhances the maximum mass that neutron stars can support.
 Additionally, the short-range correlations soften the density dependence of the nuclear symmetry energy around saturation density, making it more concave at both lower and higher densities.
 This softening leads to an isospin-dependent incompressibility of asymmetric nuclear matter that aligns better with experimental data and influences neutron star structure and stability.
 Overall, considering nucleon-nucleon short-range correlations provides a more realistic description of dense matter inside neutron stars and helps explain observed neutron star masses.
 For details, see <a href="https://journals.aps.org/prc/abstract/10.1103/PhysRevC.93.014619" target="_blank">this paper</a>.